junxit/us-congress-bills-117/metadata.md

 - 2022-01-13 — Message on Senate action sent to the House.
 - 2022-01-13 — Received in the House.
 - 2022-01-18 — Referred to the House Committee on Homeland Security.
+- 2022-05-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-05-16 — Considered under suspension of the rules. (consideration: CR H4978-4979)
+- 2022-05-16 — DEBATE - The House proceeded with forty minutes of debate on S. 2520.
+- 2022-05-16 — Mr. Malinowski moved to suspend the rules and pass the bill.
+- 2022-05-17 — Considered as unfinished business. (consideration: CR H5076)
+- 2022-05-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-05-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 14 (Roll no. 194). (text: 05/16/2022 CR H4978)
+- 2022-05-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 14 (Roll no. 194).
+- 2022-06-09 — Presented to President.
+- 2022-06-09 — Presented to President.
+- 2022-06-21 — Became Public Law No: 117-150.
+- 2022-06-21 — Became Public Law No: 117-150.
+- 2022-06-21 — Signed by President.
+- 2022-06-21 — Signed by President.